You must be 21 years of age or older to purchase our products.

 What is the optimal voltage for THC carts?

-Before we discuss how to find the perfect voltage for vaping THC, let's take a step back and consider why we need to ask the question - how does voltage change your THC vaping?
+Before we discuss how to find the perfect voltage for vaping THC, let's take a step back and consider why we need to ask the question,Voltage and its Effect on THC Carts?

 However, it also means smaller vapor clouds and, crucially for many, less THC inhaled per puff.